techno-sorcery/techno-sorcery.github.io/md/about.md

 I've worked on a host of other projects in the meantime, including a JS Video Poker game, an assembler written in Python, a DIY wooden workbench, and (of course) this website.

 I greatly enjoy music, especially that from the 70s and 80s.
 New wave, prog, punk, ambient, and classic rock are all favorites of mine.
-I've also watched a ton of movies, with some of my favorites being Bladerunner, Barry Lyndon, Apocalypse Now, and Napoleon Dynamite.<br><br>
+I've also watched a ton of movies, with some of my favorites being Blade Runner, Barry Lyndon, Apocalypse Now, and Napoleon Dynamite.<br><br>

 ### Infrequently Asked Questions